ElinorCohen/Attack-Detection-Full-Stack/README.md

 - Develop a system that allows users to experiment with **XSS**, **CSRF**, and **NoSQL Injection** attacks.
 - Provide automatic **recognition and detection** of common web attacks.
 - Deliver a **user-friendly interface** to visualize and track detected attacks.
-- Generate **attack patterns** to recognize better and categorize threats.
+- Generate **attack patterns** to improve recognition and categorization of threats.

 ---